Equal Opportunity Employer

 The City of McAllen is an Equal Opportunity Employer.
 As City Manager, I reaffirm our agency’s strong commitment to our policy of affording equal employment opportunity to all employees and applicants for employment regardless of sex, race and color, national origin, religion, age or disability.
 This policy applies to all terms and conditions of employment including but not limited to recruitment, hiring, promotion, demotion, transfer, termination, reinstatement, compensation, benefits, and training.
 It is part of our policy to prohibit any form of harassment based on sex, race, color, national origin, religion, age, disability, sexual orientation, veteran or marital status.
 These forms of discrimination are prohibited by state and federal law in the workplace and in any location that could reasonably be regarded as an extension of the workplace, such as business travel or outside training.
 Further, we are committed to providing reasonable accommodation for qualified employees and applicants with disabilities and for employees’ religious observance.

 Human Resources Director, Christina Flores, is responsible for administering this policy.
-The Human Resources office is located at 1300 Houston, McAllen, TX 1st Floor, telephone (956)681-1045.
+Employees or applicants needing special accommodations should contact the Human Resources office located at 1300 Houston, McAllen, TX 1st Floor, telephone (956)681-1045.